 Cyber risk: This policy covers the risks of loss of confidentiality, integrity and availability of the Group's information systems.
-Aware of the challenges that a major cyber-attack could pose to its business, the Group increased the Cyber cover limit in 2019 to €30 million per claim and per insurance period, and is considering a further increase at the next maturity date of April 30, 2020.
+Aware of the challenges that a major cyber-attack could pose to its business, the Group increased the Cyber cover limit in 2019, and then again in 2020, to €50 million per claim and per insurance period, and the insurance period expires on April 30, 2021.

-Transport of merchandise: This policy covers the Group's goods while they are in transit against the risk of damage, theft, loss or major events that may occur during transportation.
-The cover limit for this policy, which is renewed on April 30, 2020, is €3 million per claim.
+Transportation of goods: This policy covers the Group's goods while they are in transit against the risk of damage, theft, loss or major events that may occur during transportation.
+The cover limit for this policy, which is renewed on April 30, 2021, is €3 million per claim.